higgi13425/rmrwr-book/io02-getting-started.Rmd

 ### Testing R on Windows

 Now you want to test whether your Windows installation was successful.
 Can you find R and make it work?
-Hunt for your C folder, then for OS-APPS within that folder.
+This is easy if you chose to make an R shortcut.
+If not, hunt for your C folder, then for OS-APPS within that folder.
 Keep drilling down to the Program Files folder.
 Then the R folder, and the current version folder within that one (R-N.N.N).
 Within that folder will be the bin folder, and within that will be your R-N.N.N.exe file.
 Double click on this to run it.
 The example paths below can help guide you.

 ![install_path2](images/installwin-path2.png)

 ![install_path](images/installrpath.png)

-Opening the exe file will produce a classic 2000-era terminal window, called Rterm, with 64 bit if that is what your computer uses.
+Opening the exe file will open a classic year 2000-era terminal window, called Rterm, with 64 bit if that is what your computer uses.
 The version number should match what you downloaded.
 The messaging should end with a "\>" prompt.